 We outline below our current assessment of the financial statement risks facing the Council, identified through our knowledge of the Council's operations and discussion with those charged with governance and officers.

-At our meeting, we will seek to validate these with you.
+At our meeting, we will seek to validate these with the Audit Committee.

 Significant risks (including fraud risks)

 Our audit approach